tkhq/docs/docs/FAQ.md

 ### <b>Which cryptographic curves do you support?</b>

-Turnkey currently supports Secp256k1 private keys.
-We are also in the process of adding support for ED25519.
+Turnkey currently supports Secp256k1 and Ed25519 private keys.

 ### <b>Which cryptocurrencies do you support?</b>